 Over the last 6 months we have seen plan sponsors have more successful outcomes in reducing plan expenses due to live bid RFP’s.
-In some cases, though not all, we have seen potential decreases anywhere from 34% up to 68%.
 Additionally, live bid RFP’s can provide valuable information to plan sponsors when negotiating with their current service providers.

 If you have never taken your plan out to a live bid RFP or if it’s been a while, NOW IS THE TIME!
 The stars are aligned to create a potentially great opportunity for your retirement plan participants.
-Remember, every dollar saved in expense is a dollar left in participant accounts to compound for their retirement.
+Remember, every dollar saved in expense is a dollar left in participant accounts with the potential to compound for their retirement.

 Nicklas Financial’s rewarding compensation system allows you to choose a payout based on your business model.
 Your selected payout applies across the board to all sales, brokerage commissions, trails and advisory fees.
-Only individuals or groups engaged full time in financial services are eligible to become licensed with Nicklas Financial and Securities America.
+Only individuals or groups engaged full time in financial services are eligible to become licensed with LPL Financial.
 Give us a call and let us help you choose the payout that’s right for you.

-A retirement plan gives you the opportunity to inspire employees to plan for successful outcomes in the future.
+A retirement plan gives you the opportunity to inspire employees to pursue successful outcomes in the future.
 Regardless of financial participation, emphasizing education and planning is important for your employees’ financial future.
 It’s a small price for a motivated, more educated employee.
 I often say, “it doesn’t cost, it pays!”

 At Nicklas Financial, we want to make sure we do what is best for our clients, which is why we offer two payment options: brokerage services that are commission based or advisory services that are fee-based at a percent of assets under management (AUM).
 If you don’t know what that means, have no fear!
 I explain the difference between the two options thoroughly at the initial meeting, and then you can pick which one works best for you.

 There are many advantages to joining a branch: